-According to a report by NI Energy, solar thermal panels, alternatively known as solar water heating collectors, are one of the most commonly used forms of solar energy in the UK.
-Further, the report stated that by installing the panels, households across the country could save up to £40 every year on their hot water and energy bills.
+According to a report by NI Energy, solar thermal panels, alternatively known as solar water heating collectors, are one of the UK’s most commonly used forms of solar energy.
+Further, the report stated that households across the country could save up to £40 every year on their hot water and energy bills by installing the panels.

 So, what are solar thermal panels, and what makes them so popular?
-In this guide, you will find everything you need to know about solar panels, their installation, their working principle, benefits, and more.
+In this guide, you will find everything about solar panels, their installation, working principles, benefits, and more.
 Stay glued to our post till the end!

 What are Solar Thermal Panels?

 A solar thermal panel is not the same as a solar panel.
 While solar panels utilise the heat from the sun to generate electricity, the process is different in solar thermal technology.
 Here, sunlight is used to generate heat instead of electricity.

 Usually, the heat energy produced by solar thermal panels is used for water heating purposes.
 In short, this is how solar thermal technologies operate: the solar panels installed on households’ rooftops function as sunlight collectors.
 The heat energy thus generated is then used to heat the water.
 Finally, the heated water is transported for daily use via connected tubes.